bonitasoft/bonita-doc/md/bonita-bpm-studio-installation.md

 # Bonita Studio installation

-This page explains how to install a Bonita Studio on Windows, Linux, or Mac operating systems.
+How to install a Bonita Studio on Windows, Linux, or Mac operating systems.
+An OS-independent archive can also be used.

 ## Prerequisites